formly-js/angular-formly/README.md

 ---
 ##### expressionProperties (object)
->`expressionProperties` is a hash where the key is a property to be set on the main field config and the value is an expression used to assign that property.
-The expression is evaluated using `$parse` with an object that has `value` (the value of the field) and all other scope properties for the field (like `result`, `index`, `form`, etc.)
+>`expressionProperties` is an object where the key is a property to be set on the main field config and the value is an expression used to assign that property.
+One special case is `data` which is an object that behaves the same as `expressionProperties` except the value is assigned to `field.data` rather than just `field`.
+The expression can be a function or string expression and will be evaluated using `formlyEval` from `formlyUtils` see below for more information.

 ###### Default
 >`undefined`